 We specialise in replacement valuation reports for schemes where there is a building management statement/strata management statement in place.
 Click here to learn more.

 Frequently Asked Questions

-A Leary & Partners report provides you with a written account of the building structure, external work and major equipment at the date of inspection.
+It provides you with a brief description of the building structure, external work and major equipment at the date of inspection.
 It also includes photographs, a measure of the overall building areas and a summary of the costs which make up the valuation.